ceilican/MantisWiki/Bootstrap-Database-Download-Links.md

 `3a7bceeb1816de2e481d6a280c73e4e1 mantis-cli-beta1-bootstrap-db.zip`

-Unzip this to the datadir folder.
+On Linux and MacOS unzip this to the datadir folder.
 Assuming the default `$HOME/.mantis` ...
 ```
 cd ~/.mantis
 unzip ~/mantis-cli-beta1-bootstrap-db.zip
 ```
+On Windows extract the files by right clicking on the zip file and using `Extract All...`

 This should create a folder `~/.mantis/leveldb` containing the database snapshot files.

-Start the client (using `bin\mantis`) and the client will begin to process transactions and blocks at the point the database snapshot was taken reducing the time needed to sync to the most recent block to an hour rather than eight hours ...
+Start the client (using `bin/mantis` or `bin\mantis.bat` on Windows) and the client will begin to process transactions and blocks at the point the database snapshot was taken reducing the time needed to sync to the most recent block to an hour rather than eight hours ...

 ### Morden Bootstrap